drjtelliott/capstoneprojectcodeky/README.md

       * Merged CSV files into one CSV file (merged_data.csv)
 2. Data cleaned (rounded closing price to two decimal places, removed unessecary columns)
       * Pandas used in the Dataframe, merged data files, renamed closing value columns to match the tickers.
-3. Visualizations usign Tableau displayed in the form of area and line graphs
+3. Visualizations using Tableau displayed in the form of area and line graphs
-4. Virtual Environment
+4. Virtual Environment utilized to help keep dependencies separate.
-5. README with well-written comments and Markdown features
+6. README with well-written comments and Markdown features